Nothing-Lt/swd_module/README.md

 # swd_module

 ## Introduction
-A kernel module for you to program your *bluepill* by emulating [ARM Serial Wire Debug (SWD) protocol](https://developer.arm.com/documentation/ihi0031/a/The-Serial-Wire-Debug-Port--SW-DP-/Introduction-to-the-ARM-Serial-Wire-Debug--SWD--protocol).
+A kernel module to program Cortex-M3 MCU (*bluepill* is tried) by emulating [ARM Serial Wire Debug (SWD) protocol](https://developer.arm.com/documentation/ihi0031/a/The-Serial-Wire-Debug-Port--SW-DP-/Introduction-to-the-ARM-Serial-Wire-Debug--SWD--protocol).
 - Some SoCs like raspberry-pi which has powerful application core running Linux kernel but no real-time processing unit.
 - Some MPUs like AM33x used by Beaglebone-Black has a PRU and STM32MP1x has a cortex-m core.
 - This kernel module aims to make the SoC which has no sub-core have an external extended cortex-m sub-core and control it by SoC via emulated SWD protocol.